klingebj/regreg/doc/elasticnettutorial.rst

    from regreg.algorithms import FISTA from regreg.atoms import l1norm
-   from regreg.seminorm import seminorm from regreg.smooth import squaredloss, smooth_function, l2normsq
+   from regreg.container import container from regreg.smooth import squaredloss, smooth_function, l2normsq

 The l2normsq class is used to represent the :math:`\ell_2` squared norm, the l1norm class is used to represent the :math:`\ell_1` norm and thesquaredloss class represents the loss function.
-The classes seminorm and smooth_function are containers for combining functions.
-FISTA is a first-order algorithm and seminorm is a class for combining different seminorm penalties.
+The classes container and smooth_function are containers for combining functions.
+FISTA is a first-order algorithm and container is a class for combining different seminorm penalties with a loss function.

 [TODO: Add some real or more interesting data.]